 Embryos used to be frozen around two or three days after successful fertilisation.
 That is, your eggs would be retrieved from your ovaries and mixed with sperm the following day, and then any embryos (i.e. the eggs that had successfully been fertilised by the sperm) would be frozen a couple of days later.

 Today, many clinics and hospitals prefer to freeze the embryos five or six days after fertilisation instead – at which point the embryos are known as “blastocysts”.
 The reason?
-By the time the embryo has become a blastocyst, it’s already survived a shit ton of developmental obstacles and is therefore more likely to survive the perilous journey from the doctor’s petri-dish to your uterus.
+By the time the embryo has become a blastocyst, it’s already survived a shit ton of developmental obstacles and is therefore more likely to survive the perilous journey from the doctor’s petri dish to your uterus.
 Another reason is that the embryo should have a stronger chance of implanting because it’s a more natural time for the embryo to be in the uterus.
 (In a “natural” pregnancy, the embryo would still be travelling down the fallopian tube at Day 3 – and would reach the uterus around Day 5.)

 A third development to mention…

 Doctors have begun to experiment with “pre-implantation genetic screening” (PGS).
 The evidence so far is mixed on how successful it is, but in theory, it allows them to identify “competent” embryos that contain all 46 chromosomes.
 Chromosomal abnormalities are another reason for failed implantation (as well as early miscarriage in early pregnancy), so it makes sense to identify those embryos and transfer a “competent” one instead.

-PGS testing is normally performed on Day 5 embryos – and it takes about a week for the results of PGS to come through, so it’s only really an option for people freezing their embryos rather than doing a fresh embryo transfer.
-(That’s because the embryos will likely be older than six days old by the time the results come through – at which point they’re too old to be transferred.)
+PGS testing is normally performed on Day 5 embryos – and it takes about a week for the results to come through – so it’s only really an option for people freezing their embryos rather than doing a fresh embryo transfer.
+(That’s because the embryos will be older than six days old by the time the results come through – at which point they’re too old to be transferred.)

 Is FET actually, gasp, better than ET?